openharmony/docs/en/application-dev/reference/apis/js-apis-dlppermission.md

 setRetentionState(docUris: Array&lt;string&gt;): Promise&lt;void&gt;

-Sets the retention state for sandbox applications.
-The sandbox application in the retention state will not be automatically uninstalled when the DLP file is closed.
+Sets the sandbox retention state.
 This API uses a promise to return the result.

+A sandbox application is automatically installed when a DLP file is opened, and automatically uninstalled when the DLP file is closed.
+Once the sandbox retention state is set for a DLP file, the sandbox application will not be automatically uninstalled when the DLP file is closed.

 **System capability**: SystemCapability.Security.DataLossPrevention